orta/snowpack-plugin-hmr-phaser/README.md

 import Phaser  from 'phaser';
 import { StateScene } from './StateScene';

+// You use a single object to store all current state, rather than
+// having all data stored on fields in the class:
+//
 interface State {
   draggable?: Phaser.GameObjects.Sprite;
 }

+// Yes, this is weird syntax, but it allows for a mutable copy of ExampleScene
+// which is what will be hot-swapped when you press save.
+//
 export let ExampleScene = class ExampleScene extends StateScene<State> {
   constructor(config: string | Phaser.Types.Scenes.SettingsConfig, state: State) {
     super(config, state)